binipringle/torts/_texts/0-outline.md

 ---

-## Damages for Contributory Negligence
+### Damages for Contributory Negligence

 In some jurisdictions, any fault by plaintiff bars recovery.

+---

+### One Last Clear Chance Doctrine

 Some jurisdictions follow the **one last clear chance doctrine**. *In a multiple choice question this is generally the wrong answer!* Under this doctrine, if the defendant’s negligence occurs after plaintiff’s negligence, so that defendant had the last opportunity to avoid the harm, then plaintiff is entitled to full recovery.

 ---

-## Comparative Fault for Contributory Negligence
+### Comparative Fault for Contributory Negligence

-*Assume pure comparative fault where joint and several liability applies unless told otherwise.*

 The plaintiff can recover no matter how much the plaintiff is at fault.
 Recovery is the amount of damages minus the percentage that plaintiff is at fault.

+*Assume pure comparative fault where joint and several liability applies unless told otherwise.*

 ---

-## Modified Comparative Fault for Contributory Negligence
+### Modified Comparative Fault for Contributory Negligence

 The plaintiff is barred from recovery if the plaintiff is as much at fault or more at fault than the defendant.
 If the plaintiff is less at fault than the defendant, the plaintiff can recover the percentage of their damages corresponding to the percentage of the defendant's fault.